Walking around World Heritage Sites in Nara to Fully Enjoy Its Attractive Features

 ![[ Undefined: coursed-title-plain ]](/lsc/upfile/spot/0001/0058/10058_1_l.jpg)

-The Kasugataisha Shrine lies in a primeval forest.
-The brilliant vermillion edifices beautifully contrast with their surrounding greenery.
-Going through the first and second Torii gates, you can see many stone lanterns standing on both sides of the approach to the shrine.
-Going on further, you will reach the main hall.
-From the gate, a corridor extends to the left and to the right.
-A great number of lanterns hang from the eaves of the corridor, which are lit twice a year (2/3 and 8/14-15).
+The Kasugataisha Shrine is situated in a primeval forest.
+The brilliant vermilion structures beautifully contrast with the surrounding greenery.
+Passing through the first and second Torii gates, you can see numerous stone lanterns standing on both sides of the path leading to the shrine.
+Continuing further, you will reach the main hall.
+From the gate, a corridor extends to both the left and right.
+A significant number of lanterns hang from the eaves of the corridor, which are illuminated twice a year (2/3 and 8/14-15).

-When the capital was transferred to Nara in 710, the Fujiwara clan celebrated a mass for the family's tutelary deities, which is considered to be the origin of this shrine.
+When the capital was transferred to Nara in 710, the Fujiwara clan held a mass for the family's tutelary deities, which is considered the origin of this shrine.

 The shrine was established here in 768.
-Like the Kofuku-ji Temple, it prospered along with the Fujiwara family even after the capital moved to Kyoto.
-After the Middle Ages, this belief was prevalent among ordinary people, as shown by the fact that the dignitaries and ordinary people donated various hanging and stone lanterns.
+Like the Kohfukuji Temple, it flourished alongside the Fujiwara family even after the capital moved to Kyoto.
+After the Middle Ages, this belief became widespread among common people, as evidenced by the fact that both dignitaries and ordinary citizens donated various hanging and stone lanterns.

-The tutelary deities enshrined here are Takemikazuchi-no-Mikoto from Kashima of Ibaraki Prefecture, Futsunushi-no-Mikoto from Katori of Chiba Prefecture, Amenokoyane-no-Mikoto and Himegami from Hiraoka of Osaka Prefecture.
+The tutelary deities enshrined here are Takemikazuchi-no-Mikoto from Kashima (Ibaraki Prefecture), Futsunushi-no-Mikoto from Katori (Chiba Prefecture), and Amenokoyane-no-Mikoto and Himegami from Hiraoka (Osaka Prefecture).

 Mount Wakakusa